qureai/qureai.github.io/_posts/2016-07-28-Ultrasound-Nerve-Segmentation-Challenge-Using-Torchnet.md

 ## Dataset Generation

 The [dataset](https://www.kaggle.com/c/ultrasound-nerve-segmentation/data) consists of 5635 training images and their masks, and 5508 testing images.
 The images are in tiff format, and to be able to load them into lua, we convert then to png format.
-So firstly we need to setup dataset such that
+So firstly we need to setup dataset so that

 - Train images are in ``` /path/to/train/data/images ```
 - Train masks are in ``` /path/to/train/data/masks ```